bfortuner/ml-glossary/docs/layers.rst

        Example of a fully-connected layer, with four input nodes and eight output nodes.
 Source [4].

-It takes as input a vector of nodes, activated in the previous convolutional layers.
-The vector passes through one or more dense layers, before being sent to the output layer.
+The fully-connected layer receives in input a vector of nodes, activated in the previous convolutional layers.
+This vector passes through one or more dense layers, before being sent to the output layer.
 Before it reaches the output layer, an activation function is used for making a prediction.
-While the convolutional and pooling layers generally use a ReLU function, the fully-connected layer can use two types of activation functions, based on the type of the classification problem:
+While the convolutional and pooling layers generally use a ReLU function, the fully-connected layer can use *two types* of activation functions, based on the type of the classification problem:

-* Sigmoid: A logistic function, used for binary classification problems
+* **Sigmoid:** A logistic function, used for binary classification problems.
-* Softmax: A more generalized logistic activation function, it ensures that the values in the output layer sum up to 1.
+* **Softmax:** A more generalized logistic activation function, it ensures that the values in the output layer sum up to 1.
 Commonly used for multi-class classification.

-The activation function outputs a vector equal to the number of classes.
-The output vector will yield a probability from 1 to 0 for each class.
+The activation function outputs a vector whose dimension is equal to the number of classes to be predicted.
+The output vector yields a probability from 1 to 0 for each class.

 RNN